 Is there a 2019 Lincoln Town Car?

 There is no 2019 Lincoln Town Car.
 Ford discontinued the Town Car in 2011, but the company’s luxury line continues producing Lincolns to this day.
 If you’re looking for a Lincoln from the 2019 model year, there were several in the lineup that you can buy used today.
 These include:

 There were three generations of Town Cars produced from 1981 to 2011.

 If you like the classic, sharp-edged, boxy look of old-school luxury sedans, the first generation of Lincoln Town Cars is for you.
 They were a direct descendent of the 1970s Lincoln Continental, with almost-flat body panels, a radiator-style grille, and bold matte-black window frames.
 It was available as a four-door or two-door sedan with a 4.9 L V8.

 This is the generation of the Presidential State Lincoln Town Car.
 This generation of Town Cars had a softer look, aligned with more contemporary 1990s design trends.
 It also introduced new safety features and some new standard technology and luxury features.
 A digital instrument panel and digital climate controls came standard tucked into a walnut dashboard.
 The 4.9 L V8 was swapped out for a 4.6 L modular single-overhead cam V8 for the 1991 model year.

 Third generation: 1998-2011

-If you’re more inclined to the later model years, here are some specs from the 2011 production run:
+If you’re looking to buy one of the latest-produced Lincoln Town Cars, here are some specs for the 2011 model year: